 “Cats need small, frequent portion-controlled meals each day, and they need to interact with their ‘prey,’” she said.
 “It is normal cat behavior to take one to three bites equaling about 30 calories and walking away.
 It is a misconception that this is being finicky.
-And, when we fill a bowl of highly palatable food, some cats can overindulge and that leads to what we refer to as ‘scarf and barf’ because the stomach is only the size of a Ping-Pong ball and can only hold so much food at one time.”
+When we fill a bowl of highly palatable food, some cats can overindulge.
+That leads to what we refer to as ‘scarf and barf.’
+That’s because the stomach is only the size of a Ping-Pong ball and can only hold so much food at one time.”

 Dr. Bales would come out of feline lectures at veterinary conferences armed with information on the link between feeding and behavior/medical issues.
 Like her peers, she felt frustrated as to how to use that knowledge to better the lives of indoor cats.